dfoulks1/jaws/README.md

 #### `read_vars` tasks

-`read_vars` is an object that when specified as an action, will read the contents of a file into a variable for use.
+`read_vars` is an object that when specified as an action, will read the contents of a yaml dict file into a variable for use.

 *** Task Example ***
 ```